lirralirra/Module15_leaflet-challenge/README.md

 3. then using Leaflet to create a map that plots all the earthquakes from the dataset based on their longitude and latitude, with

-**popups** that provide additional information about the earthquake when its associated marker is clicked,
+a) **popups** that provide additional information about the earthquake when its associated marker is clicked, and

-and a **legend** that provides context for the map data
+b) a **legend** that provides context for the map data